aurumeurope/EnergyGrip-Dashboard-ReleaseNotes/README.md

 This repository contains the release notes for the [EnergyGrip Dashboard](https://github.com/aurumeurope/EnergyGrip-Dashboard).

+See also the [EnergyGrip Releases page](https://github.com/aurumeurope/EnergyGrip-Dashboard/releases) for more information about the latest release contents.

 ## Writing release notes (for dummies)

 1. Open this repository in the web client of [Visual Studio Code](https://github.dev/aurumeurope/EnergyGrip-Dashboard-ReleaseNotes).